Course Portfolio

 • Your understanding of the big ideas of science fiction

-Overview of Steps to Complete Portfolio (more detailed instructions below the overview); Complete the steps in this order only:
+Overview of Steps to Complete Portfolio (more detailed instructions below the overview); COMPLETE STEPS IN THIS ORDER ONLY AS EACH STEP BUILDS UPON THE NEXT.

 Step 1: Set up ONE MS Word document for the portfolio.